-- Feel more confident when working with mental health presentations in acute settings.
+Cultivate confidence in dealing with mental health presentations in acute settings.

-- Demonstrate increased confidence in managing common clinical incidents
+Demonstrate increased confidence in managing common clinical incidents.

-- Demonstrate improved inter-disciplinary working.
+Show improved inter-disciplinary working.

-- Be able to use a systematic approach to assess and manage aggression and violence in medical settings.
+Utilise a systematic approach to assess and manage aggression and violence in medical settings.

 Discounted rates are available for group bookings.
 Please contact us for more information.
 Maudsley Learning has a full range of courses to meet the needs of your organisation.
 Most can be delivered to you flexibly and tailored to your requirements.